34 Quick Breakfast Ideas That Actually Fill You Up

 13) Egg Muffin Sandwich

-Toast an English muffin while you cook a quick egg in a small pan.
-Add cheese, and if you have it, a slice of ham or a few spinach leaves.
-Wrap it in foil and it becomes a commuter breakfast.
-You can also batch-cook eggs and reheat for even faster assembly.
+While you cook a quick egg in a small pan, toast an English muffin.
+Include cheese, and if available, a slice of ham or a few leaves of spinach.
+Wrap it in foil, and it turns into a breakfast for your commute.
+You can also batch-cook eggs and reheat them to make assembly even faster.

 14) Ricotta Toast